Advice and Tips for Renovating a Property in France

 Get the Right Permits

-There are various different permissions that are required for varying levels of job in France and it’s essential to know what’s required for your renovation.
+There are various permissions required for different job levels in France, and it’s essential to know what’s required for your renovation.
 The local Mairie is the best place to establish what’s required, but it’s important to know roughly what’s meant by the terms: Certificat d’Urbanisme, Declaration de Travaux, Permis de Construire, Permis de Demolir, so do your homework beforehand.